By Michael Lanza

 But Utah Flats constitutes just the first half of our trip.

 Over six days out here, we will experience two very different faces of the Grand Canyon.
 We’ll hike its two busiest trails (and a small piece of its third-busiest trail) and pass through the park’s two busiest backcountry campgrounds without staying in either of them.
 Paradoxically, we’ll also explore two routes—this off-trail one and another on a good trail—that, despite their proximity to those enormously popular paths, see very few backpackers.

-For three of the five nights we will sleep in the backcountry, we’ll have camps entirely to ourselves, with no other people within miles.
+For four of the five nights we will sleep in the backcountry, we’ll have camps entirely to ourselves, with no other people within miles.
 On more than half the 40-plus miles we’ll hike this week, we will see no one else.

 You could say we’re out here seeking a wilderness experience that almost simulates what it would have been like to journey through this canyon before the first Europeans to lay eyes on it—a group of Spanish soldiers led by García López de Cárdenas and under the command of Francisco Vázquez de Coronado, whose army searched in vain for the mythical Seven Cities of Gold—stood at the canyon’s rim in 1540 and, from a vertical mile above the Colorado, estimated that the river spanned no more than six feet across.

 The faint but often-visible use trail wriggles upward at a relentless and severe angle toward what looks, from below, like impassable cliffs.
 Under an April sun that bakes this canyon wall—where we have hardly a speck of shade—we slog patiently upward, sweat dripping onto sunglasses, trying to avoid sliding backward on scree and loose rocks.